 - Understand foundational agroecological principles, including relationships between agricultural systems and surrounding ecosystems

-- Create a functional garden design, including crop selection, crop rotation, and soil and pest management elements
+- Integrate and synthesize knowledge of agroecology systems to inform organic garden design, including crop selection, crop rotation, and soil, weed, and insect management elements

-- Volunteer and field work and blog entries 30%
+- Volunteer and farm work and journal entries 25%